Table of Contents

 - Lightweight and minimal

-- Perfect for building REST APIs
+- Ideal for building REST APIs

-- Popular for real-time and microservices architecture
+- Popular for real-time and microservices architectures

 Laravel (for PHP)